vtex-apps/rich-text/README.md

 ### Blocks API

 When implementing this app as a block, various inner blocks may be available.
-The following interface lists the available blocks within product summary and describes if they are required or optional.
+The following interface lists the available blocks within rich-text and describes if they are required or optional.

 ```json
 {